JavaBongo/after-school-classes-vue/README.md

 - Modified checkout css file.
 ### Commit 11 - Form Validation
 - Modified index file to validate checkout form.
 Now error will be alerted if any form field contains incorrect type/format of input.
 If the information is correct, the order will be submited.
+### Commit 12 - Search Functionality
+- Modified index file to have search functionality.
+Now search input will display subjects with matching title or location.
+Sort function still works and works even if search querry shows any or some subjects.
+- Fixed anchoring error by placing it in checkout button from previous mistake of sort button.